Identification of vaccine effects when exposure status is unknown: Identification

-The lower bound on the absolute CECE is equal to the absolute ATE, which is routinely calculated in randomized controlled trials.
-Thus, Theorem \ref{thm: absolute cdc} gives us a new interpretation of a standard risk difference -- as a lower bound on the absolute CECE.
+The lower bound on the absolute CECE is equal to the absolute ATE.
+Thus, Proposition \ref{thm: absolute cdc} gives us another interpretation of a standard risk difference -- as a lower bound on the absolute CECE.
 Furthermore, this lower bound is equal to the absolute CECE if \textit{everybody} is exposed.

 The upper bound is 1 minus the relative ATE, which is a quantity that is often reported as the vaccine efficacy in randomized controlled trials \cite{halloran2010design}, e.g.\ during the COVID-19 pandemic \cite{kahn2021leveraging}.
-The absolute CECE is equal to this bound if an unvaccinated individual ($A=0$) will be experience the outcome ($Y=1$) if and only if she is exposed ($E=1$).
+The absolute CECE is equal to this bound if an unvaccinated individual ($A=0$) will experience the outcome ($Y=1$) if and only if she is exposed ($E=1$).